 This is a responsible and important role both for the College and the University.
 The rewards for your personal development and the enrichment of your CV will be significant.

-• The college will present you with a skills statement at the end of your rep-ping and will be happy to provide a reference for future employment should you require one.
+• The college will be happy to provide a reference for future employment should you require one.

 • The role will count towards the Lancaster Award and should provide you with many Skills Bank examples.